-Renewable transport fuels are promoted by way of a renewable fuels quota scheme.
+Renewable transport fuels are promoted by way of a biofuels quota scheme.
 This scheme obliges companies importing or producing petrol or diesel to ensure that biofuels make up a defined percentage of their annual fuel sales volume.
 Besides, biofuels as well as the biofuels component of mixed transport fuels are exempted from a consumption tax.
+Electric vehicles are exempt from the vehicles purchase tax.
+Electric, hybrid and other alternative fuel vehicles are exempt from the road tax, a tax applying to cars used for business purposes only.